 This mandates three actions:

-3. Change strategic investments to alternatives that offer a higher data breach resistance and at a smaller overall cost
+- Change strategic investments to alternatives offering higher breach resistance at a smaller overall cost

-What this situation definitely doesn’t call for is to keep doing the same thing.
-You will not get better security and costs will only continue to rise.
-This is the perfect time to change investments to newer technologies that give better protection at a reduced cost.
+This situation definitely doesn’t call for continuing to do the same thing.
+The same thing will not provide better security, and costs will continue to rise.
+It is the perfect time to invest in newer technologies that offer better protection at a lower price point.

 Better Protection and Lower Price